 Nuns in the Himalayas…!
 This psychological drama is a dazzling, stylised triumph, winning Oscars for Art Direction and Cinematography (by the legendary Jack Cardiff).
 It tells the story of a group of nuns who struggle to establish a convent in the Himalayas, while isolation, extreme weather, altitude, and culture clashes all conspire to drive the well-intentioned missionaries mad.

-This film will have a short introduction by Mahesh Rao, author of the award-winning novel The Smoke Is Rising, and contributor to The Cinema of Powell + Pressburger (BFI / Bloomsbury, 2023).
-It is screening as part of the Powell + Pressburger film season taking place from October to December across venues in Folkestone.
+This film had a short introduction by Mahesh Rao, author of the award-winning novel The Smoke Is Rising, and contributor to The Cinema of Powell + Pressburger (BFI / Bloomsbury, 2023).
+It was screening as part of the Powell + Pressburger film season taking place from October to December across venues in Folkestone.
 Find out more at PPFolkestone.co.uk.